Relaxed Indexability and Index Policy for Partially Observable Restless Bandits: RMAB Formulation and Classical Indexability

 Whittle relaxed the strict constraint on the exact number of arms to choose at each time to requiring only~$M$ arms are chosen in {\em expectation}.
 Particularly, we consider the following {\em relaxed} form of problem~\eqref{max:dsctStrict}:

-{\bf Remark.} For RMAB with {\em finite} state spaces and the {\em time-average} reward criterion, \cite{WW1990} showed that the performance gap from~\eqref{ys:dsctStrict} to~\eqref{ys:dsctRelax} asymptotically tends to zero per-arm-wise as $N\rightarrow\infty$ with~$M/N$ fixed (Theorem~1 in \citealt{WW1990}).
+{\bf Remark.} Note that~\eqref{ys:dsctRelax} indeed relaxes~\eqref{ys:dsctStrict} since any policy that selects exactly $M$ arms to activate (for those $n\in U(t)$) at each time necessarily excludes the remaining $N-M$ arms (for those $n\notin U(t)$).
+In other words, \eqref{ys:dsctRelax} holds even without the expectation operator if~\eqref{ys:dsctStrict} holds because then $\sum_{n=1}^N\mathbbm{1}(n\notin U(t))=N-M$ for any~$t\ge1$.
+For RMAB with {\em finite} state spaces and the {\em time-average} reward criterion, \cite{WW1990} showed that the performance gap from \eqref{max:dsctStrict}-\eqref{ys:dsctStrict} to \eqref{max:dsctRelax}-\eqref{ys:dsctRelax} asymptotically tends to zero per-arm-wise as $N\rightarrow\infty$ with~$M/N$ fixed (Theorem~1 in \citealt{WW1990}).
 They also showed that the performance gap induced by the Whittle index policy is determined by the stability of a high-dimensional nonlinear dynamic system (the fluid approximation), which is still an open problem in general for arm state number greater than~$3$ (\citealt{WW1991,Verloop2016}).
 For RMAB with {\em finite} state spaces and the {\em discounted} reward criterion, a general LP (linear programming) relaxation with the performance region approach was proposed by \cite{BN2000} to numerically demonstrate the small performance gap of the primal-dual index heuristic; while other index heuristics under various relaxation methods for finite time horizons were proposed with performance gap tending to zero (in the same sense as in \citealt{WW1991}) under certain conditions (\citealt{HF2017,ZJW2019,BS2020,GGY2021}).
 However, these approaches {\em cannot} be directly applied to analyze our problem which has an {\em infinite} state space.

 Whittle's relaxation from~\eqref{ys:dsctStrict} to~\eqref{ys:dsctRelax} allows us to analyze the dual problem with arms decoupled as detailed below.
 Applying the Lagrangian multiplier~$\lambda$ to~\eqref{ys:dsctRelax}, we arrive at the following unconstrained optimization problem: